FREE Demos will run from 3 – 6 pm

 Sunday July 28th Elk Lake Resort’s Sups & Pups is an event that the whole family as well as your four legged friends will all enjoy!
 The day starts out with a Dog Paddleboard Race.
 Bring your K9 companion and try to beat last year’s champions around the spectator friendly lakefront course.
 Later that day bring your best choreographed routine and show Elk Lake spectators your moves in the Freestyle Paddleboard Competition.
 The day rounds out with one of Central Oregon’s most beloved entertainers and most avid supporters of the Humane Society of Central Oregon, JD Platt and his K9 Kings!
 They put on a show that your family will not want to miss!
 Starting at 11 a.m. there will be a BBQ Food Booth and Beer Trailer where Humane Society volunteers will be pouring beers from all of our brewery sponsors.

-All proceeds from the event go to support the Humane Society of Central Oregon.
+Entry fee for each event is $10 plus donations.
+All proceeds from the event benefit the Humane Society of Central Oregon.

 Interested in spreading the good will around the SUP events on your social media?

 White Water Park Celebration – Sunday, July 28th

 9:00-11:00 Registration – $10 registration for unlimited events

 1:30-1:50 King of the Wave

 3:30-4:00 Eddy’s Raft Freestyle